Next Steps For Better Habits For a Better Planet

 โ€ข

 When I put together my personal plastic-free challenge, I thought about what type of structure and prepping would be the most helpful for better habits.
-I came up with this Monthly Challenge worksheet (the printable tracking templates will be available soon).
+I came up with this Monthly Challenge worksheet as my go-to.
 I’ve provided a downloadable version of the worksheet so you can use it for your own eco-friendly goals.
-The image below is the Challenge Worksheet example.
-The example I used was, โ€œbringing a reusable mug to the coffee shopโ€.
-Be sure to read through it to get more clarity on the worksheet questions and see my planning process. ย

 Section 1 of the worksheet